yegeniy/yegeniy.github.io/java_snippets.md

 2) Create Annotation and Annotate your target Types

 This is the step that you are most likely already familiar with.
 Your annotation is created using the `@interface` keyword.

-3) Template the Generated class with jMustache.
+3) Create a template of the classes to generate

+A tool like [jMustache](https://github.com/samskivert/jmustache) can be handy.

 4) Use Java's Annotation Processing Tools to Generate the Classes

-The `javax.lang.model.*` packages are used to extract information about your annotated types (the class, method, etc.. that you annotated).
+* The `javax.lang.model.*` packages are used to extract information about your annotated types (the class, method, etc.. that you annotated).
-The `javax.annotation.processing` package is used to wire the Annotation and Annotated classes to the Annotation Processor.
+* The `javax.annotation.processing` package is used to wire the Annotation and Annotated classes to the Annotation Processor.
-The `javax.tools` package has some useful tooling.
+*  The `javax.tools` package has some useful tooling.
 For example `JavaFileObject` generates the `.class` file, and `Diagnostic` can be useful for sending messages at compile-time.

-pom.xml
-annotations pom.xml
-client pom.xml
-processors pom.xml

-annotations src main java com example MarkedForProcessing.java client src main java com example MainClass.java client src main java com example Thing.java processors src main java com example MyAnnotationProcessor.java processors src main resources META-INF services javax.annotation.processing.Processor src main java com example Bindable.class

--->

 <a name="2014-05-23" href="#2014-05-23">2014-05-23</a>
 ----------